 “FENWAY'S BEST PLAYERS”

-Babe returned to pro football in 1956, but his full brilliance as a passer and field general did not emerge until 1962, the third year of the American Football League and Babe’s second campaign with the Boston Patriots.
-It was a lengthy and sometimes painful route to stardom for the kid from Beaver County.
-The first stop was Cleveland, who had traded for his rights when Babe was in the service, hoping that Parilli would take the mantle of the retiring Otto Graham.
-Five games into the 1955 season, however, Colts’ defensive end Gino Marchetti blindsided Parilli and battered his throwing shoulder so badly that Babe could hardly move the arm.
+At age 30, he returned to play with the Cleveland Browns in 1956, who had traded for his rights when he was in the service, hoping that he would take over for the retiring Otto Graham.
+Five games into the 1956 season, however, he injured his throwing shoulder so badly that he could hardly move the arm.
 Six months of convalescence and little response followed.

 1957 found Babe back in Green Bay, where he shared the quarterback job with Bart Starr for two years.
 With Green Bay he completed 258 passes for 3983 yards and 31 touchdowns.
 The 1959 season rolled around, and he got word that he’d been traded to Philadelphia to be Norm van Brocklin’s understudy.
 Sick of playing second fiddle, he went to Canada instead, where he put in a season with the Ottawa Roughriders.